papasega/aims_cases_studies_finetuning_exam/README.md

 - Your Hugging Face Space runs and uses the Hub model.
 - Your model card is complete.
 - Your report explains data, training, evaluation, deployment, and limitations.
+- Each student has written an individual technical note.